rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 1. *Prep phase*
   	- Add Webpacker to the project
-  	- Update node.js (we use `nvm`, Node Version Manager) and install yarn on development and remote servers
+  	- Setup dependencies in development and remote servers (upgrade `node.js`, install `yarn`)
-  	- Deploy a small Webpack bundle, i.e., `console.log("Hello from Webpack")` to iron out deployment concerns, including Nginx and capistrano configuration
+  	- Deploy a small Webpack bundle (with no critical code) to iron out deployment concerns, including Nginx and capistrano configuration

 1. *Migration phase*
-  	- First, move our third-party dependencies to Webpack
+  	- Move our third-party dependencies from Rails asset gems to NPM packages via Webpack
-  	- Then, move our application dependencies to Webpack
+  	- Move our application code to Webpack
   	- Modify Webpack configuration as needed to support new dependencies

 1. *Cleanup phase*
-	- Remove Rails assets gems and Sprockets bundles
+	- Remove Rails assets gems and redundant Sprockets configuration
 	- Optimize our Webpack bundles

 During each phase, we continually merged and deployed small changesets.